Thieuml/Rogue-Units/SETUP.md

 - Check server logs for PDF generation errors

 ### No units showing
-- Verify the units query accepts `building.id` filter
+- Verify the Look returns both buildings and devices
-- Check that the filter field name matches your Looker model
+- Check that the country filter is working correctly
+- Ensure the field names match (Building ID, Building name, Device ID, Device Name)
-- Test the query directly in Looker with the filter applied
+- Test the Look directly in Looker with the country filter applied

 ## Production Deployment